Arizona Supreme Court: Arizona

 Petition for Review with the Arizona

-brief (view here) on behalf of doctors Gina Mecagni Merman, M.D., Jeffrey A.
+attorneys filed the aforementioned amicus curae brief on behalf of doctors Gina Mecagni Merman, M.D., Jeffrey A.

 Singer, M.D., The Society of Cannabis Clinicians, David J. Casarett, M.D., M.A.,